spherex-dev/docker-backup-volume/README.md

 Optionally if you wish to create a volume with a different name from the backup the script can be invoked in the following manner:

     create-volume-from-backup.sh -v <volume_name> -p <prefix> -n <new_volume_name>

+### Created by www.spherex.dev

+We hope this code is useful for you.